 After some exploring of the course material and reflection I decided on communications and social science at the University of Technology, Sydney.

 University was a really intellectually stimulating environment for me.
 Though I was the pesky and inquisitive mature age student that annoyed my younger peers.
-They just wanted to drink, socialise and get “P’s” to pass their degrees.
-I was there to learn so I tended to piss off the lazy students.
+Many of whom just wanted to drink, socialise and get “P’s” to pass their degrees and find some job.
+I was there to learn and follow my curiosity.
 Amidst this I did managed to connect with the students that actually wanted to learn something.
 I took side courses in neuroscience and psychology through MIT OpenCourseWare while doing my main degree.
 Interested in the brain, behaviour, perception and altered states of consciousness.
 I developed a keen interest in power dynamics and political economy.
 I was curious how media distribution and propaganda shaped peoples perceptions, how the modern web and surveillance technology was changing peoples behaviour, and how the trends in digital technologies and knowledge systems where shaping our human societies.